oat-sa/taohub-user-guide/User Guide 3.2/Interactions/order-interaction.md

 **3.** Fill in the options for each question in box to the left.

 There are three default options, but you can add more by clicking the blue *Add choice* field at the bottom.
 You can delete options by clicking the trash can icon to the right of the option you wish to delete.

+*Note: Drag-and-drop is enabled for this type of interaction.*

 <aside class="optional-extras">
 ##Optional Extras when Creating a Task